 Create a budget and stick to it.

 Once you understand your financial situation, you can start creating a budget.
 A budget is a plan for how you will spend your money.
 It includes both your income and your expenses, and it helps you make sure that you’re spending less than you’re earning.
+Inflation also affects your budget.
+If you have invested money in the stock market then visit VectorVest to learn the effect of inflation on the stock market.
 There are a few different ways to create a budget, but one of the simplest is the 50/30/20 budget.

 Under this budget, you would allocate: